-So you finally decided to get yourself some new fancy hair, but you’re wondering how do you actually sleep with extensions?
+You have finally decided to get yourself some new fancy hair, but wondering how do you sleep with extensions?
+What about hair wigs?
+Even more, can you sleep comfortably?
 There are some do’s and don’ts when it comes to sleeping with your newly acquired hair, and it all depends on the type of extensions you have.

-Can You Sleep with Hair Extensions?
+1 Can You Sleep with Hair Extensions?

 To find out whether you can sleep with hair extensions, please take a look at our list below where we cover pretty much all existing types.

 As a rule of thumb, you should not sleep with clip-in hair extensions.
 The clips may break and are not made for sleeping.

 You may also experience a lot of tangling and matting.
 That’s another reason to consider.
 The clips could get all tangled up with your natural strands.
 It could turn into a huge mess in the morning, which would take hours to fix.

 Since clip-in extensions are so easy to remove and reattach, there is no reason to sleep with these extensions.
 Make it a part of your daily routine!
 Take clip-in hair off before going to bed and install it again in the morning.
 That way, your clip-ins will always be in perfect condition and last significantly longer.